 Harry: [to Yuri] An Uzi?
 I’m not from South Central Los fucking Angeles.
 I didn’t come here to shoot twenty black ten year olds in a drive-by.
 I want a normal gun for a normal person.

 I’ve mentioned this movie in the post about writing suspense.
 Quentin Tarantino never disappoints.

-The opening scene form Inglorious Basterds is just fantastic, here’s a brief part of it:
+The opening scene from Inglorious Basterds is just fantastic, here’s a brief part of it: